home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ha_domain: zwave_js
 ---

 This integration allows you to control a Z-Wave network via the [Z-Wave JS](https://zwave-js.github.io/node-zwave-js/#/) driver.
+This is our recommended Z-Wave integration for Home Assistant.

 ## Quick start (Home Assistant including Supervisor)